 For Pre-school Providers

-This section of the website contains information for pre-school providers in relation to the new Access and Inclusion Model.
+This section of the website contains information for pre-school providers in relation to the new Access and Inclusion Model (AIM).

-The Access and Inclusion Model (AIM) is a programme of supports designed to ensure that children with disabilities can access the Early Childhood Care and Education Programme in mainstream pre-school settings.
-Its goal is to empower service providers to deliver an inclusive pre-school experience, ensuring that every child can fully participate in the ECCE programme alongside their peers and can reap the benefits of quality early years care and education.
+The Access and Inclusion Model (AIM) is a programme of supports designed to ensure that children with disabilities can access the Early Childhood Care and Education (ECCE) Programme in mainstream pre-school settings.
+Its goal is to empower pre-school providers to deliver an inclusive pre-school experience, ensuring that every child can meaningfully participate in the ECCE Programme alongside their peers and can reap the benefits of quality early years care and education.

-AIM is a child centred model of supports, involving seven levels of progressive support, moving from the universal to the targeted, based on the needs of the child and the service provider.
-The model is designed to be responsive to the needs of each individual child in the context of their pre-school setting.
+AIM is a child centred model of supports, involving seven levels of progressive support, moving from the universal to the targeted, based on the needs of the individual child and the pre-school setting.
 It will offer tailored, practical supports based on need and will not require a formal diagnosis of disability.